 How can you use MACD to buy/sell?

 The MACD indicator is often used as a strategy for traders looking to buy or sell.
-Like many momentum indicators, its core function is to track past movements, and plot where a shift in direction could take place.
-Depending on the positioning of the MACD line within the histogram will show traders a potential opportunity to enter on a long or a short.
+Like many momentum indicators, its core function is to track past movements and plot where a shift in direction could take place.
+Depending on the positioning of the MACD line within the histogram will show traders a potential opportunity to enter on a long or short.

 As you can see from the above.
 When the MACD line is towards the bottom of the histogram we traditionally see the markets in a bear streak.
 These are where buyers may start to hover as they believe there could be a change in the momentum.

 On the other side when the MACD line is near the top of the histogram, we see the seller’s flock and anticipate a potential drop.